5 Personal Essays Compilations By Women

 I Know Why The Caged Bird Sings By Maya Angelou

 “If growing up is painful for the Southern Black girl, being aware of her displacement is the rust on the razor that threatens the throat,” she wrote.
-This was among the first autobiographies by a 20th-century black woman that was published to such wide acclaim and readership, and its unsparingness, it became a feminist manifesto of sorts, a manifesto of the survival of the female spirit.
+This was among the first autobiographies by a 20th-century black woman that was published to such wide acclaim and readership.
+Its unsparingness, it became a feminist manifesto of sorts, a manifesto of the survival of the female spirit.

 Out of Africa By Isak Dinesen

 I confess I saw the movie before I read the book.
 But I didn’t regret that, because I read the book with Meryl Streep in my head.
 Isak Dinesen was the author’s pseudonym.
-Her real name was Karen Blixen, and she was a Danish woman who went to Africa with her husband to manage a coffee plantation, which she continued to do until well after her divorce from her husband.
+Her real name was Karen Blixen.
+She was a Danish woman who went to Africa with her husband to manage a coffee plantation.
+Which she continued to do until well after her divorce from her husband.

 I Feel Bad About My Neck: And Other Thoughts On Being A Woman by Nora Ephron